ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 ## **Learning Objectives**
 Gain hands-on experience in building a DW&BI project and conducting OLAP analysis using PostgreSQL and Pentaho.
-- Learn how to create star schema with fact tables and dimension tables using Pentaho (PDI);
+- Learn how to create star schema with fact tables and dimension tables using Pentaho Date Integration (PDI);
 - Learn how to create OLAP cube using Pentaho Schema Workbench (PSW);
 - Learn how to conduct OLAP analysis using Saiku Analytics tool in Pentaho Server;
 - Learn how to conduct OLAP analysis with SQL in PostgreSQL.